CRAIG CASSAR

 -

 Funds may not be issued to support a profit-making organization.
-If you do not have a non-profit organization number or a registered charity number, you will need to explain the financial situation of your group and provide supporting documentation to demonstrate that you are not a profit-making entity.
+If you do not have a non-profit organization number or a registered charity number, you will need to explain your group's financial situation and provide supporting documentation to demonstrate that you are not a profit-making entity.

 -